dokku/dokku-postgres/README.md

 Datastore backups are supported via AWS S3.
 The only supported region is `us-east-1`, and using an S3 bucket in another region will result in an error.

 > If you would like to sponsor work to enable support for other regions, please contact [@josegonzalez](http://github.com/josegonzalez/).

+You may skip the `backup-auth` step if your dokku install is running within EC2 and has access to the bucket via an IAM profile.
+In that case, use the `--use-iam` option with the `backup` command.

 Backups can be performed using the backup commands: